Tailored rejuvenation to maintain a strong, masculine appearance.

 A male facelift restores the jawline and neck while respecting male facial structure and beard patterns.
 The technique ensures that the results look natural and refreshed, avoiding an over-tightened appearance while respecting male hair patterns and sideburns.

-Male facelift recovery is comparable to that of female patients, though men may experience slightly more hematoma risk due to differences in facial vascularity.
-Drains are typically placed and removed on postoperative day one to two.
-Compression garment use for seven to ten days reduces swelling.
-Facial hair can be shaved after suture removal at one to two weeks.
-Most men return to professional activities within two to three weeks.
+Male facelift recovery is similar to standard facelift recovery, though men can have a slightly higher bleeding or hematoma risk and are monitored closely early on.
+Drains are often placed and removed within the first one to two days.
+A compression garment or supportive dressing is used for about seven to ten days to reduce swelling.
+Facial hair can usually be shaved after sutures are removed, often around one to two weeks.
+Many men return to professional activities within two to three weeks.

 Head elevated.
 Drains removed day 1–2.
 Compression garment worn.
 Facial shaving avoided until sutures removed.